What defines a bounce?

 - His/Her inbox is full

-- Your Smart email is being send from an email/domain that actually do not exist
+- Your Smart email is being sent from an email/domain that actually does not exist

 - (If applicable) Your attached file was too heavy

 Here are a few actions you can try: